photoprism/photoprism-docs/docs/getting-started/faq.md

 #### Installation Packages ####

 Developers are invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
-New versions are [released several times a month](../release-notes.md), and testing the long list of dependencies in multiple environments would [absorb much of our resources](../funding.md).
+New versions are [released several times a month](../release-notes.md), so maintaining and testing the long list of dependencies in multiple environments would [consume much of our resources](../funding.md).
 An [unofficial port](https://docs.photoprism.app/getting-started/freebsd/) is available for FreeBSD / FreeNAS users.

 ### Why are you using Docker? ###